The Future of Commerce

 - Payment Innovations: The launch of Google Wallet (2011) and Apple Pay (2014) revolutionized how consumers paid for products.
 Meanwhile, Affirm (2012) introduced the idea of "buy now, pay later," offering consumers more flexible payment options.
 These innovations spurred a wider trend of fintech solutions that became integral to the ecommerce experience.

-- SaaS Tools for Ecommerce: Intercom (2011), Klaviyo (2012), and Attentive (2016) emerged as key players providing infrastructure and tools for ecommerce brands.
+- SaaS Tools for Ecommerce: Intercom (2011), Klaviyo (2012), and Attentive (2016) emerged as key players providing infrastructure and tools for e-commerce brands.
 SaaS platforms became indispensable in powering customer communication, email marketing, and SMS campaigns.
 These core infrastructure providers began including machine learning algorithms and insights to drive improved marketing and conversion.

 Commerce 4.0 (2020 – 2030): Agent Orchestration of Autonomous Systems

 - Pandemic-Driven Digital Transformation: The COVID-19 pandemic in 2020 was a pivotal moment for commerce, accelerating digital transformation across industries.
 Supply chains were disrupted, and businesses quickly adapted to new digital-first models.
 Consumers turned to ecommerce for everything from groceries to home entertainment, while retailers had to innovate to keep up with the surge in demand for online services.
 Many of the companies that benefited from a boom in work from home are still resilient businesses today, benefiting from hybrid work environments and altered consumer behavior.
+In addition, there still lasting effects on the younger generations' social and mental habits, including turning to online communities and virtual experiences for social engagements.

-- GenAI and Robotics: ChatGPT (2022) was publicly launched and pushed developer creativity into new AI driven applications.
+- LLM Applications: ChatGPT was publicly launched in 2022 and pushed developer creativity into new AI driven applications.
 New companies are being started leveraging generative AI’s capabilities with first principles, tackling areas like content creation, personalized marketing, and improved knowledge work.
-Waymo (2022) and other autonomous vehicle companies accelerated developments in self-driving cars, which may help further revolutionize logistics and delivery systems.
+In August 2022, Perplexity was launched, alongside its AI powered Shopping Product in 2024.
+Consumers have started to rely on foundation models and AI pwoered search providers for knowledge, recommendations, and peresonalized workflows.

 Hyperpersonalization Infrastructure